Many-species ecological fluctuations as a jump process from the brink of extinction: Derivations

-reads as before as the species average of the sum of the square of the jumps from rare per unit time.
-For $\gamma=0$, Eq. (\ref{eq:relation_gamma}) reduces to Eq. (\ref{eq:rel_DMFT}) derived within the DMFT formalism.
+and where $\mathcal{I}(s,s+{\rm d}s)$ is the subset of species experiencing a jump from rare during the interval $[s,s+{\rm d}s]$.
+For $\gamma=0$, Eq. (\ref{eq:relation_gamma}) reduces to Eq. (\ref{eq:rel_DMFT}) derived within the DMFT formalism.Additional figures and details for the Disscussion section